The Radio Transmitter

 In the transmitter block diagram shown, the "power amplifier"

-• amplifies the selected sideband to a suitable level
+Correct answer: amplifies the RF signal to a suitable level

-amplifies the RF signal to a suitable level
+Therefore, the power amplifier amplifies the RF signal to a suitable level.

 Tags: none